alvin-mk/wireframing/README.md

 **Low-Fidelity Wireframes**:  These are basic sketches or outlines with simple shapes and lines.
 They focus on the overall layout and functionality without any visual design elements.
 - Used for: Rapidly iterating on design ideas, getting early user feedback, and establishing a basic structure before adding visual details.

+**High-Fidelity Wireframes**:  These are more detailed wireframes that might include some visual design elements like fonts and colors.
+They provide a clearer picture of the final product but still focus on functionality.
+- Used for: Getting stakeholder buy-in on the design direction, refining the user flow, and providing a foundation for visual design.